Tearnote/gamecraft-website/README.md

 ## Validation

+The site was tested to work properly in latest Chrome, Firefox and Edge, as well as mobile Chrome.
+Several features are used that are incompatible with IE11, but this was judged not to be an issue because IE is now fully unsupported by Microsoft.

 All project files validated successfully the with HTML checker and CSS checker at https://validator.w3.org/nu.
 HTML files have information-level alerts about redundant slash in self-closing tags.
 These are present because the recommended _Prettier_ formatting tool adds the slashes, without an option to turn it off.

 Additionally, the CSS validation reports `mask` statements as invalid, such as: